 6. Is it important to keep contact with our friends when we are in a relationship?

-Yes it is, because the relationship like fire and it is needed supply raw materials on a regular basis
+Yes it is, because the relationship like fire and it needs to be regularly supplied raw materials

 7. Do you prefer to spend time with your family or your friends?

-Present I prefer to spend time with my family, but I know the time for my friend is important too.
+Present I prefer to spend time with my family, but I know spend time for my friend is also important.
+Therefore, I will try to balance my time so that I have time for not only family but also friends